BrianLesko/public-204-website/homepage.md

 ## Renovation
 ---

 204 has modern rennovations and historic detail.
-The home has real the red oak wood flooring and beautiful wooden trimwork, in part due to the preservation efforts of the historic district that the home reside in.
-Yet, despite the age, the home is outfitted with central air, an updated kitchen, and two full bathrooms.
+With oak flooring, beautiful trimwork, and granite countertops, the home is well stylized.
+At the same time, the home features central air, updated appliances, and two full bathrooms.
+Oh and there are up to 5 bedrooms.

-Take a look at these photos, taken by me in July of 2023.
+Take a look at these photos, taken in July of 2023.

 <section class="container">
 	<div class="slider-wrapper">